celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Add executeTransaction function](./images/contract_add_executeTransaction_function.png)

-Now let's try to explain what our function execTransaction does.
-First let's look at the arguments it take:
+Let's explain what our `execTransaction` function does.
+First, let's take a look at the arguments it takes:

-- **address to**                 - The address of the target contract or user
+- `address to`: The address of the target contract or user.
-- **uint256 value**              - The value to be sent with this transaction (in Celo) (if calling a smart contract, if your function don't require Celo, pass in 0)
+- `uint256 value`: The value to be sent with this transaction in Celo.
+If you're calling a smart contract and the function doesn't require Celo, pass in 0.
-- **bytes memory data**          - The call data of the transaction (like any transaction, you can pass some call data, if you are calling a smart contract function, this is where you will enter the encoded function signature and arguments)
+- `bytes memory data`: The call data of the transaction.
+You can pass in some call data like any transaction.
+If you're calling a smart contract function, this is where you'll enter the encoded function signature and arguments.
-- **uint256 txnGas**             - The maximum gas to be used by this transaction, if the call consume more gas than this, the transaction will fail
+- `uint256 txnGas`: The maximum gas to be used by this transaction.
+If the call consumes more gas than this, the transaction will fail.
-- **bytes memory signatures**    - The signatures of all the owners that approved this transactions
+- `bytes memory signatures`: The signatures of all the owners that approved this transaction.

-Inside the logic of the function, our first verification **if (signatures.length < 65 * threshold_)** is to verify that the signatures argument is at least equal or longer than the length of a regular signature multiply by the threshold of the contract.

-After this, using the function in EIP712.sol from OpenZeppelin, we independently hash all the arguments, the same way the owners will have hash them prior to signing them, with **_hashTypedDataV4(keccak256(abi.encode(_TRANSACTION_TYPEHASH, to, value, keccak256(data), txnGas, _nonce)))**.
-This way we will be able to retrieve the signer of each signatures to verify that they are the right owners.
+Inside the logic of the function, our first verification is to check that `signatures` argument is at least as long as the length of a regular signature multiplied by the threshold of the contract.
+We use the `hashTypedDataV4` function in `EIP712.sol` from OpenZeppelin to independently hash all the arguments, the same way the owners would have hashed them prior to signing them, with the following code: `hashTypedDataV4(keccak256(abi.encode(_TRANSACTION_TYPEHASH, to, value, keccak256(data), txnGas, _nonce)))`.
+This way, we can retrieve the signer of each signature to verify that they are the right owners.

-Then we use a loop **for (uint16 i; i < threshold_; )** to verify each signatures for up to the amount of threshold, using a internal function _getCurrentOwner().
-This internal function use assembly, a lower level programming language that allow us to do more simple operation (in this case bytes manipulation) at lower gas cost.
-The main purpose of this internal function, is to split the different signatures that we had previously concatenated all together and to finally call ecrecover() to retrieve the signer of each signature.
+We use a loop to verify each signature for up to the amount of threshold using an internal function, `_getCurrentOwner()`.
+This internal function uses assembly, a lower-level programming language that allows us to perform simple operations (in this case, byte manipulation) at lower gas cost.
+The main purpose of this internal function is to split the different signatures that we had previously concatenated all together and finally call `ecrecover()` to retrieve the signer of each signature.

-We then verify that this owner has not already sign this transaction (so an owner can't trick the contract in signing multiple time the same transaction) and we verify that he is an owner.
-Then we save in storage the fact that he signed this transaction and after having verify all signatures, we increment the nonce so this nonce use to generate the signatures can't be used again (therefore these signatures can't be reused (preventing a replay attack)).
+We then verify that this owner has not already signed this transaction and that they are an owner.
+After verifying all signatures, we save in storage that the owner has signed this transaction, and we increment the nonce so that it cannot be used again.
+This prevents replay attacks.

-We then execute the call (the transaction) and record the gas used (by looking at gasLeft() before and after) and make sure it did not consume more than the limit that was pass as argument.

-And finally we emit a event with the result of the call, either **TransactionExecuted** or **TransactionFailed** with the detail of this transaction.
+We then execute the call (the transaction) and record the gas used by looking at `gasLeft()` before and after, making sure it did not consume more than the limit passed as an argument.
+Finally, we emit an event with the result of the call, either `TransactionExecuted` or `TransactionFailed`, with the details of this transaction.

 ## Compile the contract

-We have finish writing our contract, now it's time to see if our contract compile!
+We have finished writing our contract, and now it's time to see if our contract compiles!
 To do so, let's run:

 ```bash
 npx hardhat compile